nielssorensen/OpenEmu-wiki/Issues-blocking-beta-9.md

-### Grid view
+### <s>Grid view</s>
-Background dispatch queues were removed to fix the crashing but as a result we're back to slow/delayed scrolling.
+<s>Background dispatch queues were removed to fix the crashing but as a result we're back to slow/delayed scrolling.
 For the next beta test, we should at least fix the current upper left corner artifacts, library spillover and the occasional empty view when switching libraries.
-It may also be worth exploring alternatives like [MUPhotoView](https://github.com/blakeseely/muphotoview).
+It may also be worth exploring alternatives like [MUPhotoView](https://github.com/blakeseely/muphotoview).</s> Fixed in https://github.com/OpenEmu/OpenEmu/commit/e12d2f51e949fd16d3112bcc2857a602ad5b3593

 ![Spillover](http://f.cl.ly/items/3J3Q0h301a0S0N202g2f/Screen%20Shot%202012-10-02%20at%206.02.37%20PM.png)